machadoug/MailSyncPro/README.rst

 Copying all folders and sub-folders from a server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The ``--recurse`` option copies the contents of a folder and its sub-folders.
+Do not inform the folders to import all folders.
 Also, if you use an empty string ``""`` as the source ``folder``, all the folders in
 the source server  will be copied to the destination.